himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 <a href="../../img/posts/ergodox-ez-initial-review/both_boxes.jpeg"><img alt="The Boxes my ergdox came in" src="../../img/posts/ergodox-ez-initial-review/both_boxes.jpeg" style="max-width:
 100%;"/></a>
-<div class="caption">The boxes my ergodox-ez shipped in</div>
+<div class="caption">The boxes the ergodox-ez shipped in</div>

 So, what ergodox did I order?
-After a few hours toggling the configuration tool and endless internal debating, I eventually settled on an ergodox-ez *glow* (backlit keys), with a black body, and black printed (LED Compatible) key caps.
+After a few hours toggling the configuration tool and endless internal debating, I eventually settled on an ergodox-ez *glow* (backlit keys), with a black body, and black printed, LED compatible, key caps.
 With a narrowed selection of switch options (to maintain backlit key compatibility), I landed on Cherry MX Browns as my best choice.
 I wanted a noticeable tactile bump, but didn't want "click-y" keys.
 I prefer a lower "*Clack*", while typing and find the higher pitch of MX Blues annoying.